 Why all the excitement about PRP

 PRP permits the body to take advantage of the normal healing pathways at a greatly accelerated rate.
 During the healing process, the body rushes many cells and cell-types to the wound in order to initiate the healing process.
 One of those cell types is platelets.
-Platelets perform many functions, including formation of a blood clot and release of growth factors (GF) into the wound.
-These GF (platelet derived growth factors PGDF, transforming growth factor beta TGF, and insulin-like growth factor ILGF) function to assist the body in repairing itself by stimulating stem cells to regenerate new tissue.
+Platelets perform many functions, including the formation of a blood clot and the release of growth factors (GF) into the wound.
+These GF (platelet-derived growth factors PGDF, transforming growth factor-beta TGF, and insulin-like growth factor ILGF) function to assist the body in repairing itself by stimulating stem cells to regenerate new tissue.
 The more growth factors released sequestered into the wound, the more stem cells stimulated to produce new host tissue.
 Thus, one can easily see that PRP permits the body to heal faster and more efficiently.

 PRP has many clinical applications

 - Bone grafting for dental implants.
 This includes onlay and inlay grafts, sinus lift procedures, ridge augmentation procedures, and closure of cleft, lip, and palate defects.